kkensuke/quantum-machine-learning/README.md

 ## Quantum Classification

-`classical_quantum_classification.ipynb`: We see the trainability of quantum machine learning classification compared with classical one.
+We see the trainability of quantum machine learning classification compared with classical one in `classical_quantum_classification.ipynb`.

-`quantum_classification.ipynb`: We check the effect of the circuit structures and cost functions on the trainability of QML using OR dataset.
+We check the effect of the circuit structures and cost functions on the trainability of QML using OR dataset in `quantum_classification.ipynb`.

-`quantum_classification_iris.ipynb`: We also see the trainability for a more practical dataset, or iris dataset.
+We also see the trainability for a more practical dataset, or iris dataset in `quantum_classification_iris.ipynb`.